Network resilience: Behavior transitions in animal and human networks

-The opposite approach focuses on understanding resilience from interactions of individuals endowed with roles and attributes, which enables analysis of human interaction dynamics and motivates the development of the social network approaches.
-As discussed in the previous section, the cultural resilience in social systems focuses on the continuous and orderly evolution of beliefs in order to avoid disruptions and discontinuities in the culture.
-The prevailing approach in studying the dynamics of consensus formation~\cite{lu2009naming} in social systems relies on modeling elementary interactions between individuals and observing what stable or semistable consensus emerges from the simple elementary interaction rules and the emerging social network structure.
-Accordingly, we review the results on cultural resilience by discussing the approaches based on the most popular agent interaction rules.
+The opposite approach focuses on understanding resilience by observing the interactions of individuals endowed with roles and attributes; this approach makes it possible to analyze the dynamics of human interactions and motivates the development of social network approaches.
+As discussed in the previous section, cultural resilience in social systems focuses on the continuous and orderly evolution of beliefs that avoid disruptions and discontinuities in culture.
+The prevailing approach to studying the dynamics of consensus formation~\cite{lu2009naming} in social systems relies on modeling elementary interactions between individuals and observing what stable or semistable consensus emerges from the simple rules regarding elementary interactions and the underlying social network structure.
+Accordingly, we review studies of cultural resilience by discussing approaches that are based on the most popular rules for agent interaction.

-\subsubsection{Naming Game model}
+\subsubsection{Naming game model}

-The Naming Game model has been initially introduced to account for the emergence of a shared vocabulary created through social/cultural learning \cite{baronchelli2008depth}.
-However, over time, the Naming Game has become an archetype for linguistic evolution and mathematical social and behavioral analysis \cite{pickering2016analysis}.
-Figure~\ref{fig:ng_demo} shows an example of the Naming Game interaction rules.
-The beautiful property of Naming Game is that it is a minimal model employing local communications that can capture generic and essential features of an agreement process in networked agent-based systems.
-Examples are a group of robots, the emergence of shared communication schemes, or the development of a shared key for encrypted communications.
+The naming game model was initially introduced to account for the emergence of a shared vocabulary through social/cultural learning \cite{baronchelli2008depth}.
+However, over time, the naming game has become an archetype for linguistic evolution and mathematical social and behavioral analysis \cite{pickering2016analysis}.
+Figure~\ref{fig:ng_demo} shows an example of the naming game interaction rules.
+The most exciting property of the naming game is that it is a minimal model that employs local communications and that captures the generic and essential features of the agreement process that occurs in networked agent-based systems.
+Examples of such systems are a group of robots, the emergence of shared communication schemes, and the development of a shared key for encrypted communications.